bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

 Click/Tap tools
 ---------------

-These tools are employed by tapping (on touch devices) or left-clicking (on mouse devices).
+Use these tools by tapping (on touch devices) or left-clicking (on mouse devices).
 Only one click/tap tool may be active at a time.

 PolySelectTool